Native Barcode Generator for FileMaker User Manual

 verify a printer of 300 DPI or greater is being used.
 An X dimension

 of 16 MILS or greater should be used with low resolution thermal 203

 DPI printers.
 IDAutomation also offers many barcode fonts that

-to low resolution thermal printers.
-Additionally, verify the scanner
+to low-resolution thermal printers.
+Additionally, verify the scanner being

 - If barcodes do not scan at the default settings, check to

-is sufficient white space surrounding the barcode.
-Additional solutions
+sufficient white space surrounding the barcode.
+Additional solutions are

 scan KB article.